ZettaAI/zetta_utils/docs/source/subchunkable_apply_flow.rst

 In practice, to save time, the reduction happens not for each bunk, but for each superbunk consisting of bunks that have been aggregated up to some size, specified by ``max_reduction_chunk_size``.
 Note that the *L0* ``crop_pad`` is handled by the function or the operation.

 This design makes it possible to use arbitrary cropping and blending at each level.

+In addition, the intermediary layers are only made when they are necessary:

+#.
+At the top level, no matter how many levels there are.
+This is because the backend chunk size of the destination layer might not be a divisor of the output size (thus creating a race condition).
+#.
+For all other levels, where either the blending is used for that level or crop is used for the level above.

+This can be overridden with ``skip_intermediaries``.